 Q: My normally loving but now slightly demented father is suddenly using the worst possible profanity.
 How should I handle it?

-A: When I was taking care of my elderly parents (both with early Alzheimer's not properly diagnosed for over a year), no one warned me that inhibitions gradually fade and that Alzheimer's patients often use profanity.
+A: When I was taking care of my elderly parents (both with Alzheimer's not properly diagnosed for over a year), no one warned me that inhibitions gradually fade and that Alzheimer's may cause some undesirable behavior change.

 At first it actually didn't bother me that much, as I was used to my father's lifelong use of swear words to punctuate most of his sentences!
 In fact when I was a kid, I made a ton of money at Lent when he'd swear he'd stop swearing--and then pay me a dime for each infraction.
 And oh, if I only had a nickel for every time Mom shook her finger scolding him with, "Honey, now stop that swearing!"

-What I was not used to however (and it sounds like this is what's happening in your case) was my father's use of the "F" word, as he had never used that one before--my mother would have slapped him silly.
+What I was not used to however was my father's use of the "F" word, as he had never used that one before--my mother would have slapped him silly.
 But now when he'd get upset over the simplest thing, I was suddenly the target and: "nothing but a f-ing whore"… "I had never done a f-ing thing for him"… and… oh yeah… "all I wanted was his f-ing money"!

-I know how you are feeling, as it is so painful to have our once-adoring fathers say such horrible things to us.
+I know how you are feeling, as it is so painful to have our once-adoring fathers say such horrible things.
 As I cried and pleaded with my father to stop each time, my now demented mother shook her furious finger from her hospital bed in the family room with, "Honey, now, you just stop that foul language, and I mean it.
 Right now!"

 Finally, here's what helped me: Eventually I developed what I now call the "Jacqueline Marcell Emotional Shield," which I want to empower you with.
 Basically, it's consciously striving to become desensitized to bad words so they don't mean anything except that there's frustration to try to eliminate or reduce.